Get more organic search traffic for your Shopify store

 Note: One thing I have noticed is that Shopify doesn’t update Google instantaneously.
 It almost seems like Shopify is sending the new data feed to Google once per day so there might be periods where it’s out of sync.

-Once your products are in though, you’ll want to try to enable Automatic Item Updates.
+Once your products are in though, you may want to try to enable Automatic Item Updates.

-What this does is to use Google’s crawling programs to automatically update the price and availability of the products as the crawler loads the pages.
+When the Automatic Item Updates are enabled, Google’s crawling programs use it to automatically update the price and availability of the products as the crawler loads the pages.

 Normally Google will rely on the data feed for this but if there is an inconsistency between the data feed and the data they find on the page, they’ll flag that product with an error.
 That could stop ads on the product or potentially pause your account as a whole.